 I had previously visited the Osatsapa Stadium when Port shared the venue and the Taura Stadium, as Pat Stadium was then called, was being originally prepared.

 Osotsapa Stadium is a multi-use stadium in Bangkok, Thailand.
-It is currently used mostly for football matches and was the home stadium of Osotsapa FC at the time, PAT were currently joint tenants The stadium holds 3,000 people.
+It is currently used mostly for football matches and was the home stadium of Osotsapa FC at the time.
+PAT were currently joint tenants, with the stadium holding 3,000 people.
 The club previously played at the Thai-Japanese Stadium.

 The capacity was intended to be 10,000 when completed.
-I could imagine the atmosphere to be very good because of the ground environs and there was no track around the pitch.
+I could imagine the atmosphere to be very good because of the ground environment, and there was no track around the pitch.

 Singhtarua 1 BB-CU 2 (Sunday 7th April 2013) Thai League Division One (att: approx 7,000)